 Coconut Ice Cream

 I have a cookbook review today with Simply Vegetarian Thai Cooking by Nancie McDermott.
 I chose to do the Tom Yum Soup with Mushrooms but ended up changing it so much I didn’t think it was a fair review.
-It was delicious though and would make it again as the recipe or changed up like I did.
+It was delicious though and would make it again as the recipe or changed it up as I did.
 I then made the Coconut Ice Cream, our daughter just loves this flavor.

 We recently had some coconut gelato in France and she went crazy for it.